ibm-cloud-docs/containers/cs_clusters.md

    ```
    {: pre}

 5. Check if you have existing VLANs in the zones that you want to include in your cluster, and note the ID of the VLAN.
-If you do not have a public or private VLAN in one of the zones that you want to use in your cluster, {{site.data.keyword.containerlong_notm}} automatically creates these VLAN for you when you create the cluster.
+If you do not have a public or private VLAN in one of the zones that you want to use in your cluster, {{site.data.keyword.containerlong_notm}} automatically creates these VLANs for you when you create the cluster.
    ```
    ibmcloud ks vlan ls --zone <zone>
    ```